eloj/eutils/README.md

 I don't expect anyone else to use any of this, but you're welcome to it if you want.

 If you learn or use something from this repo, give it a star.
-Cost nothing.
+Costs nothing.

 ## Caveat Emptor